tokio-rs/axum/CONTRIBUTING.md

 change over time.
 The first impression you give to a new contributor never does.

 Nits (requests for small changes that are not essential) are fine, but try to avoid stalling the Pull Request.
-Most nits can typically be fixed by the Axum Collaborator landing the Pull Request but they can also be an opportunity for the contributor to learn a bit more about the project.
+Most nits can typically be fixed by the axum Collaborator landing the Pull Request but they can also be an opportunity for the contributor to learn a bit more about the project.